phifogg/now_movie/blog5_summary.md

 <!-- Published URL
 -->

-This blog post is #5 in a series of posts where I show you how to migrate from a more traditionally implemented integration using scripted [web services](https://docs.servicenow.com/bundle/utah-api-reference/page/integrate/web-services/reference/r_AvailableWebServices.html) to a modern Flow and Integration Hub based one.
+This blog post is #5 - and the last - in a series of posts where I show you how to migrate from a more traditionally implemented integration using scripted [web services](https://docs.servicenow.com/bundle/utah-api-reference/page/integrate/web-services/reference/r_AvailableWebServices.html) to a modern Flow and Integration Hub based one.
 In this post I will summarize what we have achieved and what the benefits are including some resources to take this further.

 If you have not yet seen the other blog posts, please check them out here:
 - [Blog 1](https://www.servicenow.com/community/automation-engine-blog/how-to-migrate-from-scripted-integration-to-integration-hub-part/ba-p/2675520) Outline of the scenario